GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 morphology is usually the result of the convergence of two or more scars.
-As with core edge flakes, the back usually results from the removal of one of the lateral edges of the core and can be plain, retain the scars from previous removals, or more rarely be cortical.
-Both pseudo-Levallois points and core edge flakes with a limited back share the deviation of symmetry from the axis of percussion but are clearly differentiable due to their morphology.
+As with core edge flakes, the back usually results from the removal of one of the lateral edges of the core and can be plain, retain the scars from previous removals, or more rarely be cortical or a combination of these traits.
+Both pseudo-Levallois points and core edge flakes with a limited back share a symmetry offset from the axis of percussion but are clearly differentiable due to their morphology.
 The present study includes the three categories defined above as backed products.

 Depending on the knapping method, different roles in Levallois recurrent centripetal and discoidal debitage are attributed to core edge flakes and pseudo-Levallois points.
 [Boëda et